 What matters is each individual component of the diet.
 Sugar is not the same as broccoli, although the calories from both are mostly carbohydrate.
 Olive oil is not the same as beef fat, although the calories from both are mostly from fat.

 Severe calorie restriction may not be so important.
 It may be that most of the life extension in a calorie restricted, or a macronutrient restricted, diet is from restricting a few individual components of the diet.

 Studies on restricting individual components of the diet are still early, but some of them are beginning to show results.
 The next few posts will discuss some of the results.

 To Find Potassium Tables

-The potassium content is rarely mentioned in any dietary studies except those specifically dealing with potassium and sodium.
-This is despite the strong evidence of its ability to improve life shortening disease.
-To find posts that have tables with the potassium content of a specific food, look here under the food group.
-If you want to find the potassium content of a vegetable, fruit, fruit juice, dried fruit, dairy product, beef, poultry or fish you can go directly by clicking the link.
+The potassium content is rarely mentioned in any dietary studies, except those specifically dealing with potassium and sodium.
+This is despite the strong evidence of the potassium sodium ratio's ability to improve life shortening disease.
+For a list of posts that includes tables with potassium and sodium content of common foods, see the “Links to Food Potassium Tables” tab at the top of the page.

 1. The effect of retarded growth upon the length of life span and upon the ultimate body size.
 McCay CM, Crowell MF, Maynard LA.
 Nutrition 1935;5:155.

 2. Caloric restriction delays disease onset and mortality in rhesus monkeys.
 Colman RJ, Anderson RM, Johnson SC, Kastman EK, Kosmatka KJ, Beasley TM, Allison DB, Cruzen C, Simmons HA, Kemnitz JW, Weindruch R. Science 2009 Jul 10;325(5937):201-4. doi: 10.1126/science.1173635.